-5. Judicial Appointments Advisory Committee
+7. Judicial Appointments Advisory Committee

 Since proclamation of amendments to the Courts of Justice Act in February, 1995, the Judicial Council no longer has any direct involvement in the appointment of provincial judges to the bench.
-However, a member of the Ontario Judicial Council serves on the provincial Judicial Appointments Advisory Committee as its representative.
-The Honourable Justice Lynn King serves as the Judicial Council's representative on the Judicial Appointments Advisory Committee.
+However, a member of the Ontario Judicial Council serves on the provincial Judicial Appointments Advisory Committee (J.A.A.C.) as its representative.
+The Honourable Justice Lynn King served as the Judicial Council's representative on the Judicial Appointments Advisory Committee until the expiration of her term as a member of the OJC on September 28, 2001.
+The Honourable Madam Justice Marjoh Agro was appointed by the OJC to act as its representative on J.A.A.C. from September 29, 2001.

-6. The Complaints Procedure
+8. The Complaints Procedure